- Traditional IRAs

 These eligibility requirements are usually selected or included in the adoption agreement.
 Once you complete the adoption agreement, the next step is to notify eligible employees about the plan.

 The notification provided to employees must be in an easy-to-understand form, and must include pertinent information, such as features, benefits, requirements for distributions, eligibility requirements and rules regarding contributions.
 The document detailing these explanations is called the summary plan description, and it must be provided to eligible employees within 120 days after the adoption of the plan.

 A qualified plan must be established by the end of the plan year.
 For instance, if the plan is maintained on a calendar year, it must be established by December 31.
 However, unlike employer contributions which can be based on compensation earned for the entire year, salary deferral contributions to 401(k) plans must be made from compensation earned after the plan is established and the salary deferral election is made.
 Therefore, it is more practical that a plan with a 401(k) feature is established as early as possible in the year, in order to allow participants to make salary deferral contributions.

-The dollar limit on contributions is $50,000 for 2012.
+The dollar limit on contributions is available in the employer plan comparison table.
 For 401(k) plans, employees can defer up to 100% of eligible compensation, providing the amount does not exceed statutory limits.
 Click here to see limits.